OilerNetwork/pitchlake-launcher/README.md

 ### If transactions do not update the UI

 If you experience issues with transactions having no effect, it's possible that the wallet's nonce needs to be reset.
 To confirm this, you can check the Juno node's while sending a tx.
-An error log indicating a nonce mismatch should appear.
+An error DEBUG log indicating a nonce mismatch should appear (`Invalid transaction nonce of contract at address`)

-To reset the nonce, you can do the following:
+To fix this, you can do the following:
-1. Lock your Argent wallet
+1. Stop the docker containers by pressing Ctrl+C in the terminal
+2. Run `docker compose down -v` to clean up everything
+3. Run `docker compose up` to start fresh
-2. Right-click on the Argent extension window and select "Inspect"
+4. Right-click on the Argent extension window and select "Inspect"
-3. Click on the "Console" tab
+5. Click on the "Console" tab
-4. Type `chrome.storage.session.clear()` and press Enter
+6. Type `chrome.storage.session.clear()` and press Enter
-5. Unlock your wallet and try again
+7. Unlock your wallet and try again

-### If things aren't working as expected:
+### If everything was working well and it not working as expected anymore:
 1. Stop everything by pressing Ctrl+C in the terminal
 2. Run `docker compose down -v` to clean up everything
 3. Run `docker compose up` to start fresh